yasserajamal/Final-Project/README.md

 Always ensure that your local environment matches the app's required versions for Node.js, npm, Expo CLI, and Xcode.
 For any specific errors or issues, refer to the error logs in the terminal or Xcode for more details.

+Wizard of Oz Items:
+1. Connection Profiles:
+   - Profiles will be suggested to the user based on preferences for proximity and if taking the same courses.
+2. Course List:
+   - Ideally, users will be able to add the courses they are enrolled in.
+Our app simulates the experience of being enrolled in courses.
+3. Assignments:
+   - Generally, assignments will be provided to the user based on their course enrollment.

+Hard-Coded Aspects:
+1. Names of the courses
+2. Connection profiles recommend
+3. User Profile
+4. List of Readings
+5. List of Assignments

+Style Guide:
+- For headings, we used Georgia and for actual screen contents we used: Arial.
+For titles, the font is 50, for other text 15-20

 Resources